 Mandate: 6 years Appointment: April.
-8, 1997 (renewed in 2014) Expiration: 2019 Philippe Chauveau was named chairman of EDAP TMS S.A.'s Supervisory Board in 1997.
-In 2002, the Company's two-tiered board structure was replaced by a single Board of Directors with Philippe Chauveau serving as Chairman and CEO until 2004 when he was succeeded as CEO.
+8, 1997 (renewed in 2014) Expiration: 2019 2002, the Company's two-tiered board structure was replaced by a single Board of Directors with Philippe Chauveau serving as Chairman and CEO until 2004 when he was succeeded as CEO.
 From 2000 to 2007, Philippe Chauveau served as founding Chairman of the Board of Scynexis Inc., funded by private equity, which is an innovative drug discovery company based in the United States.
 He was Vice-President of research and development at AT&T Bell Labs and has also served as Chairman of Apple Computer Europe, preceded by increasing marketing roles in ITT and in Procter & Gamble.
 He has an Honours Degree from Trinity College Dublin with a B.A. and a Bsc.